Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Technical Details of the Proposed Solution

 \subsection{Value Function Architecture}

-Our value functions are based on the resulted Kimina-8B and Goedel-32B provers after expert iteration step, respectively.
+Our value functions are based on the resulted Kimina-Expert and Goedel-Expert model respectively.
 The value function shares the same backbone as the base language model used for proof generation.
 Given the hidden representation of the final token, the value function uses a value head to produce a scalar score that represents the predicted refinement potential of the corresponding node.
 Under this design, the value function naturally inputs the same prompt as the prover.

 During training, we do not freeze the backbone parameters.
 This design choice allows the model to adapt its internal representations to better capture long-range dependencies and structural cues that are predictive of successful refinement, which are not necessarily aligned with next-token prediction.